zyp123494/DynaVol/DynaVol_dataset/README.md

 ## Acknowledgements
-This codebase is based on [DirectVoxGO](https://github.com/sunset1995/DirectVoxGO) and [DeVRF](https://github.com/showlab/DeVRF/tree/main).
+This codebase is based on [Kubric](https://github.com/google-research/kubric).